Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 1 (1)

 The base of the heart faces in the _____________ directions.

-A. posterior and superior
+A. anterior and inferior

 B. posterior and inferior